 3. Terminal phase.

-Clinic: signs of peritonitis are superimposed on the manifestations of the underlying disease (acute appendicitis, acute cholecystitis etc.).
-It is characterized by increasing pain in the abdomen, symptoms of intoxication, nausea and vomiting, bloating, hyperthermia.
-When examining a patient, a dry tongue, tachycardia are revealed, the abdomen is tense on palpation (“board-shaped abdomen”) and painful, symptoms of peritoneal irritation are determined (Shchetkin-Blumberg symptom, Razdolsky symptom).
-In the later stages, persistent paresis and paralysis of the gastrointestinal tract join.
-Blood tests show leukocytosis, a shift leukocyte formula to the left, toxic granularity of neutrophils, the leukocyte index of intoxication increases, the ESR increases.
+Clinic: signs of peritonitis overlap with the manifestations of the underlying disease (acute appendicitis, acute cholecystitis etc.).
+It is characterized by increasing abdominal pain, symptoms of intoxication, nausea and vomiting, bloating, and hyperthermia.
+When examining the patient, a dry tongue, tachycardia are revealed, the abdomen is tense on palpation (“board-shaped abdomen”) and painful, symptoms of peritoneal irritation are determined (Shchetkin-Blumberg symptom, Razdolsky symptom).
+In the later stages, persistent paresis and paralysis of the gastrointestinal tract occur.
+Blood tests show leukocytosis, shift leukocyte formula to the left, toxic granularity of neutrophils, leukocyte index of intoxication increases, ESR increases.

 Treatment.
-Treatment of peritonitis is only operational, which consists of 3 main stages:
+Treatment of peritonitis is only surgical, which consists of 3 main stages:

-1. Elimination of the source of peritonitis, for example: appendectomy, cholecystectomy, suturing of the gastric perforation, etc.
+1. Elimination of the source of peritonitis, for example: appendectomy, cholecystectomy, suturing of gastric perforation, etc.

-2. Sanitation of the abdominal cavity: consists in the evacuation of exudate, with diffuse and general peritonitis, it is necessary to wash the abdominal cavity with antiseptic solutions.
+2. Sanitation of the abdominal cavity: consists of evacuation of exudate; in case of diffuse and general peritonitis, it is necessary to rinse the abdominal cavity with antiseptic solutions.

-3. Adequate drainage of sloping sections of the abdominal cavity: subhepatic and subdiaphragmatic spaces, lateral canals, pelvic cavity.
+3. Adequate drainage of sloping areas of the abdominal cavity: subhepatic and subdiaphragmatic spaces, lateral canals, pelvic cavity.

-After the operation, infusion detoxification therapy, antibiotic therapy, stimulation of the motility of the gastrointestinal tract, stimulation of the body's defenses, and parenteral nutrition are carried out.
+After the operation, infusion detoxification therapy, antibacterial therapy, stimulation of gastrointestinal motility, stimulation of the body's defenses, and parenteral nutrition are performed.

-Pericarditis - inflammation of the pericardial sac.
-More often it develops as a result of septic processes, less often - initially.
+Pericarditis – inflammation of the pericardial sac.
+More often it develops as a consequence of septic processes, less often – primarily.

 1. Serous pericarditis